SLichkova/playwright-playground/README.md

 # playwright-playground

-to run ui test used command:
-npx playwright test --ui
+to run ui test used the command: npx playwright test --ui

-to run api test used command:
-npx jest api/test-suites/test.api.ts
+to run API test used the command: npx jest api/test-suites/test.api.ts